Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 ### Constraint C10: Subsystem shall detect cars/pickup trucks (vehicles) and motorcycles that are entering a parking lot at a maximum speed of 20 mph and leaving a parking lot at a maximum speed of 20 mph.

+   a.
+This constraint was achieved as proven in the results.

 ### Constraint C11: Vehicle detector shall cover a range of at least 50 μH to 1000 μH at a frequency at 50 kHz